Happiness can be a difficult, foreign feeling for people who aren’t used to experiencing it.

 But first, suppose you are someone who experiences distress and anxiety to the point of it disrupting your ability to live your life.
 In that case, you should definitely talk to a certified mental health professional about what you’re experiencing.

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to explore your anxiety and find ways to ease it, if not overcome it for good.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to explore your anxiety and find ways to ease it, if not overcome it for good.

 1. Mental illness.